ronschaeffer/sbm2mqtt/README.md

 # sbm2mqtt

-Grab SwitchBot Meter data over BLE and publish to MQTT topic for Home Assistant, etc.
+Grab SwitchBot Meter data from Bluetooth Low Energy advertisements and publish them to an MQTT topic for use with Home Assistant, etc.

 - Based in part on [OpenWonderLabs/python-host](https://github.com/OpenWonderLabs/python-host), [Switchbot_Py_Meter](https://github.com/bbostock/Switchbot_Py_Meter) and [switchbot-meter.py](https://qiita.com/warpzone/items/11ec9bef21f5b965bce3).
 - Intended for use with [Home Assistant](https://github.com/home-assistant/home-assistant.io) but applicable to any system which can use MQTT.